rajakotid007/WarehouseForge_WarehouseForge/README.md

 ## Project Overview

-This project demonstrates the process of extracting data from the TPCH orders table in Snowflake's sample database, loading it into a Snowflake data warehouse, and transforming it using dbt.
-The pipeline is orchestrated with Apache Airflow, ensuring robust and automated workflow management.
+This project implements a complete ELT workflow using the **TPCH Orders** table from Snowflake’s sample database.
+Raw data is loaded directly into Snowflake and transformed using **dbt models** to produce analytics-ready datasets.
+The entire pipeline is orchestrated with **Apache Airflow**, ensuring automated, repeatable, and observable execution.

 ### Key Components

 1. **Data Source**:
-   - **TPCH Orders Table**: The raw data source located in the Snowflake sample database.
+   - **TPCH Orders Table**: Source data derived from Snowflake’s built-in TPCH sample dataset, representing transactional order records.

 2. **Data Storage**:
-   - **Snowflake**: Utilized as the data warehouse for storing the raw and transformed data.
+   - **Snowflake**: Serves as the central data warehouse for raw, staging, and transformed datasets.

-3. **Data Transformation**:
+ **Data Transformation**:
    - **dbt (Data Build Tool)**:
-     - **Source Tables**: Definition and management of source tables.
+     - **Source Definitions**: Explicit declaration and management of raw source tables.
-     - **Staging Tables**: Intermediate tables for raw data processing.
+     - **Staging Models**: Intermediate models to clean, standardize, and prepare raw data.
-     - **Transformed Models**: Creation of fact tables and data marts.
+     - **Transformed Models**: Fact tables and analytical models designed for reporting and downstream consumption.
-     - **Macro Functions**: Implementation of functions, including discount price calculations.
+     - **Macros**: Reusable transformation logic, including business calculations such as discounted pricing.
-     - **Testing**: Generic and singular tests to ensure data integrity.
+     - **Testing & Data Quality**: Generic and singular tests to validate data integrity and business rules.

 4. **Data Orchestration**:
-   - **Apache Airflow**: Used to orchestrate and automate the data pipeline workflows.
+   - **Apache Airflow**: Orchestrates dbt executions, manages task dependencies, and handles scheduling and retries.

+---